wghost/XCOM-Mutators/Src/README.md

 Unreal Script source code for XComMutator class to compile with UDK.

-To write your own mutators, create a subcless, which extends XComMutator class.
+To write your own mutators, create a subclass, which extends XComMutator class.